 V is the volume

 R is the ideal, or universal, gas constant, equal to the product of the Boltzmann constant and the Avogadro constant.
 The power of the ideal gas law is in its simplicity.
-When any two of the thermodynamic variables, p, v, and T are given, the third can easily be found.
+When any two thermodynamic variables, p, v, and T, are given, the third can easily be found.

-The ideal gas model is based on following assumptions:
+The ideal gas model is based on the following assumptions:

 - The pressure, volume, and temperature of an ideal gas obey the ideal gas law.

-- The molar mass of an ideal gas is identical with the molar mass of the real substance
+- The molar mass of an ideal gas is identical to the molar mass of the real substance.

-- The specific heats — cp and cv — are independent of temperature which means that they are constants.
+- The specific heats — cp and cv — are independent of temperature, which means constants.

-From microscopic point of view it is based on these assumptions:
+From the microscopic point of view, it is based on these assumptions:

 - The molecules of the gas are small, hard spheres.